FaizAhamed125/github-basics-practice/README.md

-Learning Git & GitHub - My First Repository

-This is my first GitHub repository where I practiced all basic Git & GitHub commands.
-The goal of this repo is to learn version control and understand how GitHub works.

-🚀 What I Learned

-What is Git

-What is GitHub

-What is Version Control

-How to create repositories

-How to stage and commit files

-How to push code to GitHub

-Basic commands (git add, git commit, git push)

-Branching & merging

-Writing README in Markdown

-📂 Repository Contents

-README.md – Documentation of the project

-Other files I will add as I learn more

-💡 Purpose of This Repo

-To showcase that I have learned:

-Git basics

-GitHub workflow

-Commit history

-Professional documentation

-✨ Author

-Shaik Faiz Ahamed

-⭐ STEP 3 — Save the file

-If editing on GitHub → Click Commit changes

-If editing on laptop → Press Ctrl + S

-⭐ STEP 4 — Push the README change (ONLY if edited on laptop)

-Open Git Bash in your project folder:

-git add .
-git commit -m "Updated professional README" git push

-⭐ STEP 5 — Now create “commands.txt”

-1.Inside your project folder → create a file named: commands.txt

-2.Write these inside it:
+# 📘 Learning Git & GitHub – My First Repository

+This is my first GitHub repository where I practiced all the basic Git & GitHub concepts.
+The main goal of this project is to understand version control, learn the Git workflow,
+and upload my work professionally on GitHub.

+---

+## 🚀 What I Learned

+- What Git is and why it is used
+- What GitHub is and how it works
+- Version Control concepts
+- How to create repositories
+- Staging & Committing
+- Pushing code to GitHub
+- Pulling updates
+- Basic Git commands (`git add`, `git commit`, `git push`)
+- Branching & Merging
+- Writing documentation using Markdown
+- Understanding Commit History

+---

+## 📂 Repository Contents

+- **README.md** – Documentation of the repository
+- **commands.txt** – List of Git commands I practiced
+- More files will be added as I continue learning Git & GitHub

+---

+## 💡 Purpose of This Repository

+This repository is created to showcase:
+- My understanding of Git basics
+- My ability to push code to GitHub
+- That I can manage repositories professionally
+- My learning journey as a developer

+---

+## 🧠 Git Commands I Practiced

 git init
 git add .